About this Project

 How much of the mail in your mailbox do you really want to look at, and how much goes straight to the recycling bin?
-The average American receives 41 pounds of junk mail every year.
-But you don’t have to take it anymore!
-See the Resources tab for links that let you stop the junk mail.
+The average American receives 41 pounds of junk mail every year, and according to the EPA, only 40% of mail is recycled.
+(Source) From now on, say NO to junk mail.

-The other things likely filling up your mailbox are bills.
+- The other things likely filling up your mailbox are bills.
 Most companies you regularly do business with — utilities, credit cards, your bank, phone company, etc. — offer a paperless billing option.
-Get your bill online and pay it online if you like.
+Get your bill online and pay it online.
 You can always print any records you want, including old bills, from the company’s website.

 - For other items, we suggest you write “Return to Sender” on unsolicited mail with a polite, but firm note to remove your name and address from their marketing list.